mjrgh/PinscapePico/How-to-build.md

 Building the firmware requires the Pico C++ SDK from Raspberry Pi.
 For most of the project's development phase, I was using SDK 1.5.1;
 shortly before the first release, I made the (perhaps risky) move of updating to the latest SDK version, 2.1.0.
-I did most of my development and testing against 1.5.1, so it's the more thoroughly tested of the two options, but I'd nonetheless recommend moving to 2.1.0, **with the the important caveat** that you should use my **corrected** version of 2.1.0 instead of the official one, which has a couple of serious bugs.
+Even though 1.5.1 is the more thoroughly tested of the two options, I'd still recommend moving to 2.1.0, **with the the important caveat** that you should use my **corrected** version of 2.1.0 instead of the official one, which has a couple of serious bugs.